COUM Transmissions: Foundation: 1968–1970

 The founder of COUM Transmissions was Genesis P-Orridge (1950-2020), a Mancunian by birth who later founded Throbbing Gristle and other projects.
-A university student who had developed a great interest in the radical counter-culture, P-Orridge had dropped out of h/er studies at the University of Hull and spent three months living in the Transmedia Explorations commune in North London during late 1968.
+A university student who had developed a great interest in the radical counter-culture, P-Orridge had dropped out of his studies at the University of Hull and spent three months living in the Transmedia Explorations commune in North London during late 1968.
 The commune members adhered to a strict regimen with the intention of deconditioning its members out of their routines and conventional behaviour; they were forbidden from sleeping in the same place on consecutive nights, food was cooked at irregular times of the day and all clothing was kept in a communal chest, with its members wearing something different on each day.
 P-Orridge stayed there for three months, until late October 1969, after deciding to leave, due to being angered that the commune's leaders were given more rights than the other members, and believed that the group lacked an interest in music.
 After hitch-hiking across the country, Genesis P-Orridge settled down in their parents' new home in Shrewsbury, and volunteered as an office clerk in their father's new business.

 Genesis P-Orridge, the founder of COUM Transmissions, in Japan during the 1980s or 1990s.

 P-Orridge first developed the concept for COUM on a family trip to Wales, while sitting in the back of the car; P-Orridge became "disembodied and heard voices and saw the COUM symbol and heard the words 'COUM Transmissions'."
 Returning home that evening, P-Orridge filled three notebooks with various artistic thoughts and ideas, influenced in part by time spent with Transmedia Explorations.
 In December 1969, P-Orridge returned to Hull to meet up with friend John Shapeero, with whom P-Orridge would turn COUM Transmissions into an avant-garde artistic and musical troupe.
 They initially debated as to how to define "COUM", later deciding that like the name dada it should remain open to interpretation.
 P-Orridge designed a logo for the group, consisting of a semi-erect penis formed out of the word COUM with a drip of semen coming out of the end, while the motto "YOUR LOCAL DIRTY BANNED" was emblazoned underneath.
 Another logo designed by Megson consisted of a hand-drawn seal accompanied by the statement "COUM guarantee disappointment"; from their early foundation, the group made use of wordplay in their artworks and adverts.